Semiclassical inequalities for Dirichlet and Neumann Laplacians on convex domains: Introduction and main results

 and, if

 then

 \end{enumerate} \end{theorem}

-Theorem \ref{thm: Main conclusions gamma_d} provides a possible route towards proving P\'olya's conjecture among convex sets.
-If P\'olya's conjecture fails within the class of convex subsets of $\R^d$, then $\gamma_d^\sharp >0$ and either \ref{itm: Main thm existence sup} or \ref{itm: Main thm cylinder sequence} proves the existence of an optimizing convex set for a shape optimization problem, namely $\Omega_*$ or $\omega_*$.
+We emphasize that Theorem \ref{thm: Main conclusions gamma_d} is void when P\'olya's conjecture holds for convex sets, that is, when $\gamma_d^\sharp =0$ for all $d\geq 1$.
+Nevertheless, we believe that it is of interest and, in fact, provides a possible route towards proving P\'olya's conjecture among convex sets.
+If P\'olya's conjecture fails within the class of convex subsets of $\R^d$, then we have $\gamma_d^\sharp >0$ by the continuity of the Riesz means with respect to the exponent $\gamma$.
+Thus, either \ref{itm: Main thm existence sup} or~\ref{itm: Main thm cylinder sequence} in Theorem \ref{thm: Main conclusions gamma_d} proves the existence of an optimizing convex set for a shape optimization problem, namely $\Omega_*$ or $\omega_*$.
 For these optimizing sets one might hope to deduce additional properties by studying the associated Euler--Lagrange equations.
 If by utilizing these additional properties of $\Omega_*$ and $\omega_*$ one could conclude that the corresponding semiclassical inequality is strict, one would reach a contradiction and prove the validity of P\'olya's conjecture.
-(In fact, weaker versions of Theorems~\ref{thm: Extended range of semiclassical ineq Dir} and \ref{thm: Extended range of semiclassical ineq Neu} can be proved by means of a rudimentary form of this strategy.)
 What one has gained by passing to positive $\gamma$ compared to the original optimization problem of P\'olya (which corresponds to $\gamma=0$) are the following three items: 1) One has existence of an optimizing set, 2) one knows the value of the optimum, and 3) one has a smoother variational problem for $\gamma>0$ than for $\gamma=0$.
 Carrying out this strategy remains an open problem.